 Video of the Day

-Any soil can vary significantly from the percolation rate averages.
-This variation can be due to issue that include soil compaction, organic matter content and/or soil temperature.
-Yet soil types are by far the single biggest determinant for percolation rates.
+The percolation rate for soil regardless of type can vary significantly from the percolation rate averages.
+This variation can be due to issues that include soil compaction, organic matter content, and/or soil temperature, yet soil types are by far the single biggest determinant for percolation rates.

 Things You'll Need

 How to Measure Soil Percolation Rate

 You can estimate percolation speed based on general knowledge of your soil's type and/or through casual observation of how well it drains.
 You also can easily do a simple percolation test to determine a more precise percolation rate.